 Wrap-up the exercise by observing that a lot of information can be learned from a single record, but that obviously a system assessment cannot be entirely done using only one ICC!

-1. How can LMIS forms be used to detect problems with the logistics system?
+- 1. How can LMIS forms be used to detect problems with the logistics system? - 2.
+Name several problems that can be identified from reviewing a stock card.

 DISTRICT LEVEL INVENTORY CONTROL CARD